fish-hue/Rainbow-Table-Generator/README.md

 # Select hashimo-sha1.py or hashimo-md5.py and execute as follows:
 python hashimo-sha1
-# Follow propmts to create a custom table
+# Follow prompts to create a custom table
 This will create a *.txt file full of MD5 hashes and corresponging plaintext values.
 Theere will be a prompt to enter plaintext that will be converted to MD5 for search in the created table Results of the search will be shown.